skashfaazim/DS_Team_1_Project/README.md

 ### What It Tells Us:
 - Better predictive accuracy:
-  Higher R² score than the Linear Regression model.
 - Captured nonlinear relationships and interactions:
   For example, how hour effects vary depending on whether it is a working day.
 - Important features: